dustin/gopro/README.md

 ### reauth

 The `reauth` command will use a stored token to refresh your credentials.
-You'll need to do this periodically.
+You may need to do this periodically, but the software will automatically refresh known stale credentials..
 You do not need to supply your password again (i.e., you can just run this on a timer or something if you plan to mostly interact with the web service).

 This feature is available via the web interface by clicking on "🔒".